apache/cloudstack-docs-admin/source/networking2.rst

 -

    **Site to Site**.
 In this scenario, two private subnets are connected over the public Internet with a secure VPN tunnel.
-The cloud user’s subnet (for example, an office network) is connected through a gateway to the network in the cloud.
-The address of the user’s gateway must be preconfigured on the VPN server in the cloud.
+The cloud user's subnet (for example, an office network) is connected through a gateway to the network in the cloud.
+The address of the user's gateway must be preconfigured on the VPN server in the cloud.
 Note that although L2TP-over-IPsec can be used to set up Site-to-Site VPNs, this is not the primary intent of this feature.
-For more information, see `Section 15.25.5, “Setting Up a Site-to-Site VPN Connection” <#site-to-site-vpn>`__
+For more information, see ":ref:`setting-s2s-vpn-conn`".

 Configuring Remote Access VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~